SoftwareQuTech/qoala-mlir/README.md

 python3 -m venv llvm-venv # "llvm-venv" is the name of out python virtual environment
 ```

-Activate the python virtual environemtn and install the [requirements for the MLIR python bindings](https://mlir.llvm.org/docs/Bindings/Python/#pre-requisites)
+Activate the python virtual environment and install the [requirements for the MLIR python bindings](https://mlir.llvm.org/docs/Bindings/Python/#pre-requisites)
 ```shell
 source /path/to/your/venvs/llvm-venv/bin/activate
 cd llvm # The root folder of the llvm project